featureform/featureform/docs/providers/spark.md

 {% endcode %}

 ### Dataframe Transformations
-While you can also create SQL transformations as in the other offline stores (postgres, snowflake)(links), Spark uniquely allows you to perform dataframe transformations using your source tables as inputs. with your registered spark store, you can perform
+While you can also create SQL transformations as in the other offline stores like [Redis](providers/redis.md), Spark uniquely allows you to perform dataframe transformations using your source tables as inputs. with your registered spark store, you can perform
 {% code title="dataframe_registration.py" %}
 ```python